abdolence/slack-morphism/site/docs/docs/web-api/rate-control.md

 )
 ```

+The throttler implementation takes into account the timeout specified
+in an HTTP header in Slack API rate limit response to delay your request at least that value.

-Using rate control parameters, you can also enable retries for other errors additionally to `SlackApiRateLimitedError`:
+Using rate control parameters, you can also enable automatic retrying for other errors additionally to `SlackApiRateLimitedError`:

 ```
 import org.latestbit.slack.morphism.client._